-Some DWI offenders are eligible for expungement in Missouri.
-The law states that first-time offenders who have pleaded guilty or been convicted of misdemeanor DWI qualify for expungement.
+Certain DWI offenders are eligible for expungement in Missouri.
+The law states that first-time offenders who have pleaded guilty or been convicted of misdemeanor DWI qualify for getting their record expunged.
 However, this does not apply to people who were driving a commercial vehicle when they were arrested for DWI.
 It also does not apply to people who have been convicted of another intoxication-related offense since the time of their first offense.

 It’s important to note that DWI offenders cannot immediately ask for their records to be expunged following a conviction or guilty plea.
-The law specifically states that DWI offenders must wait at least 10 years to request expungement.
+The law specifically states that DWI offenders must wait at least 10 years before they file a petition for expungement.

 How to Expunge DWI Records

-The first step is applying for expungement in the same court where you plead guilty or were convicted.
+The first step is applying for the process of getting your record expunged in the same court where you plead guilty or were convicted.
 After the paperwork is processed, the court will schedule a hearing within 30 days.
 During this hearing, the judge will determine whether or not you are eligible for expungement.
 If you meet the criteria and there are no objections from law enforcement agencies, the judge will approve your request to expunge your DWI record.

 If your criminal record is affecting your life, contact the attorneys at The Missouri DWI & Criminal Law Center at once.
 Let our criminal defense attorneys walk you through the process of expunging your record so you can live life to the fullest.

-You have no other intoxication-related traffic or boating offenses pending at the time of the court hearing on your expungement application.
+- You have no other intoxication-related traffic or boating offenses pending at the time of the court hearing on your application for getting your record expunged.

 If you meet all of the stated requirements, then the judge must grant you an order of expungement.